Ashton Central Swimming Club

 3. Ashton Central Swimming Club’s recommended best practice

-3.1 The publishing of a photograph of a swimmer under 18 either on a notice board or in a published article or video recording (including video streaming) should only be done with parental consent in line with ASA guidelines.
+3.1 The publishing of a photograph of a swimmer under 18 either on a notice board or in a published article or video recording (including video streaming) should only be done with parental consent in line with Swim England guidelines.

 3.2 A parent or guardian has the right to refuse to have their child photographed.
 The exercise of this right of refusal should not be used as grounds for refusing entry of the child in the swimming pool.
 Therefore, any photograph that may go to press or on a notice board, be it through a club member or official photographer, should have received written parental consent to do so.
-The template for completion is included in Appendix 1 of this policy.
+The application form has this information on it.

 3.3 Parents are allowed to take photographs of their own child, other swimmers may be included in the photograph but should not be the main focus of the photograph.
 However the parent / carer of another child does have the right to object to this practice if they do not want their child included in the photograph.